At The Nightingale Centre, supporting families that are grieving the death or expected death of a parent or siblings is the core of our mission.

 Who We Support

-- Teenagers, ages 13 – 19, who have lost a parent or sibling through death
+- Families with children, ages 6 – 12, who have lost a parent or sibling through death

-- Fill out the Contact Form and select the “Youth Bereavement Program” option on the form
+- Fill out the Contact Form and select the “Family Bereavement Program” option on the form